 Top 10 Haunted Places in England

 England is well known for being home to numerous haunted locations and dwellings.
 The ten places in this list are some of the most haunted places in England, with each place being the location of much unexplained paranormal phenomena.
 Take a spooky ride with us as we explore England’s most haunted places.
-After you’ve read these, be sure to see our other haunted places in England.

 1. Borley Rectory, Essex